Welcome, and congratulations to you and your growing family! We’re honored to care for you and your baby during this special time.

 Sleepy Eye Medical Center offers a variety of services for you and your baby before, during and after birth.
 These services promote a healthy pregnancy and safe delivery as well as ongoing care following the birth of your child.

-One of our five local, family physicians trained in obstetrics will work with you to ensure that your birthing experience is everything you want it to be.
+One of our four local, family physicians trained in obstetrics will work with you to ensure that your birthing experience is everything you want it to be.

 Our ultimate goal is a healthy pregnancy and safe delivery for you and your little one.